HMUNACHI/nanodl/README.md

 ## What does nanodl look like?

-We provide various examples using the nanodl API: language, vision and audio, starting with an LLM.
+We provide various example usages of the nanodl API.

 ```py
 import jax